zpoint/CPython-Internals/BasicObject/dict/dict.md

 ![entry_after](https://img-blog.csdnimg.cn/20190311114021201.png)

-now, it takes about half of the origin memory to store the same hash table, and we can traverse the hash table in the same order as we insert/delete items.
-Before python3.6 it's not possible to retain the order of key/value in hash table due to the resize/rehash poeration.
+It takes about half of the origin memory to store the same hash table, and we can traverse the hash table in the same order as we insert/delete items.
+Before python3.6 it's not possible to retain the order of key/value in hash table due to the resize/rehash operation.
 For those who needs more detail, please refer to [python-dev](https://mail.python.org/pipermail/python-dev/2012-December/123028.html) and [pypy-blog](https://morepypy.blogspot.com/2015/01/faster-more-memory-efficient-and-more.html)

 Now, let's see the memory layout

 ![memory layout](https://img-blog.csdnimg.cn/20190308144931301.png?x-oss-process=image/watermark,type_ZmFuZ3poZW5naGVpdGk,shadow_10,text_aHR0cHM6Ly9ibG9nLmNzZG4ubmV0L3FxXzMxNzIwMzI5,size_16,color_FFFFFF,t_70)

+##### combined table && split table

+I'm confused when I first look at the defination of the **PyDictObject**, what's **ma_values** ? why **PyDictKeysObject** looks different from the indices/entries structure above?

+the source code says

+    /*
+    The DictObject can be in one of two forms.

+    Either:
+      A combined table:
+        ma_values == NULL, dk_refcnt == 1.
+        Values are stored in the me_value field of the PyDictKeysObject.
+    Or:
+      A split table:
+        ma_values != NULL, dk_refcnt >= 1
+        Values are stored in the ma_values array.
+        Only string (unicode) keys are allowed.
+        All dicts sharing same key must have same insertion order.
+    */

+In what situation will different dict object shares same keys but different values, only contain unicode keys and no dummy keys(no deleted object), and preserve same insertion order?
+Let's try.

+    # I've altered the source code to print some state information

+    class B(object):
+    	b = 1

+    b1 = B()
+    b2 = B()

+	# the __dict__ object isn't generated yet
+    >>> b1.b
+    1
+    >>> b2.b
+    1

+	# __dict__ obect appears, b1.__dict__ and b2.__dict__ are all split table, they shares the same PyDictKeysObject
+    >>> b1.b = 3
+    in lookdict_split, address of PyDictObject: 0x10bc0eb40, address of PyDictKeysObject: 0x10bd8cca8, key_str: b
+    >>> b2.b = 4
+    in lookdict_split, address of PyDictObject: 0x10bdbbc00, address of PyDictKeysObject: 0x10bd8cca8, key_str: b
+    >>> b1.b
+    in lookdict_split, address of PyDictObject: 0x10bc0eb40, address of PyDictKeysObject: 0x10bd8cca8, key_str: b
+    3
+    >>> b2.b
+    in lookdict_split, address of PyDictObject: 0x10bdbbc00, address of PyDictKeysObject: 0x10bd8cca8, key_str: b
+    4
+    # after delete a key from split table, it becomes combined table
+    >>> b2.x = 3
+    in lookdict_split, address of PyDictObject: 0x10bdbbc00, address of PyDictKeysObject: 0x10bd8cca8, key_str: x
+    >>> del b2.x
+    in lookdict_split, address of PyDictObject: 0x10bdbbc00, address of PyDictKeysObject: 0x10bd8cca8, key_str: x
+    # now, no more lookdict_split
+	>>> b2.b
+	4

+The split table implementation can save a lots of memory if you have many instances of same class.
+For more detail, please refer to [PEP 412 -- Key-Sharing Dictionary](https://www.python.org/dev/peps/pep-0412/)

 #### method